FTKhanFT/Cache_X/README.md

 | ⚠ WARNING: If you forget or lost the specified password all the data encrypted with the password will be unusable. |
 | --- |

+## Parse Server
+If tou are using [parse_server_sdk_flutter](https://pub.dev/packages/parse_server_sdk_flutter) in your project you can use CacheX as default coreStore.

+Once you have the library added to your project, when you initialize [parse_server_sdk_flutter](https://pub.dev/packages/parse_server_sdk_flutter) sdk add the CoreStoreCacheXImpl in coreStore...

+    import 'package:cache_x/core_store_cacheX_impl.dart';
+    await Parse().initialize(
+        appId,
+        serverUrl,
+        clientKey: clientKey,
+        liveQueryUrl: serverUrl,
+        coreStore: await CoreStoreCacheXImpl.getInstance(
+          password: 'u0TCHVOIiEFVwOqqDo1OnLfd3Kx7yaRt',
+        ),
+        debug: true,
+        autoSendSessionId: true,
+      );
 ## Available Methods

 - Save Methods